kragorg/dng/2025-03-16 — Dungeons and Gardens.md

 ## Tiamat’s priestess

 Elara clings to Old Croaker’s back as they glide across the underground pool.
 Dismounting with practiced grace, her sharp eyes survey the cavern.
-An enormous fire illuminates a scene of unsettling drama—shadows dance across stone, cast by two robed figures kneeling before a tapestry depicting a fearsome multi-headed dragon.
+An enormous fire illuminates a scene of unsettling drama— shadows dance across stone, cast by two robed figures kneeling before a tapestry depicting a fearsome multi-headed dragon.

 The robes of the dwarf woman and the male elf match the tapestry’s hues.
 The dwarf’s blued skin betrays the creeping freezing disease.